theo-carr/Lahman_Baseball/README.md

 ## THIS WAS A GROUP PROJECT ##
-## My code can be found in the branch labeled "theo" & "question_11"
+## My code can be found in the branches labeled "theo" & "question_11"

 ## Lahman Baseball Database Exercise